The Black List is where filmmakers find great material to make films and great material finds filmmakers to make them.

 Each writer will workshop one screenplay through a peer advisory work and one-on-one sessions with each screenwriting mentor.
 The week will also include nightly special industry guests and tours of Zappos.com and the Las Vegas Downtown Project.

-Evaluations purchased before midnight July 31 will be guaranteed consideration.
+Evaluations initiated before midnight July 1 will be guaranteed consideration.

 Accommodations (private bedrooms in three bedroom apartments shared with fellow participants), coach travel from a major US airport, food, and reasonable incidentals will be covered for all participants.

-Beginning today, writers who meet the below criteria can opt their scripts into consideration for the Labs via the uploading process or the “My Scripts” portion of the website:
+Writers who meet the below criteria can opt their scripts into consideration for the Lab selection process during uploading or via the writer dashboard portion of the website: